-Air ambulance coverage may come in handy if you are injured while traveling or if you require medical care due to an emergency or a medical condition that requires specialized care that is not available in your local hospital or health-care services center.
-It may be used during an emergency or to obtain specialized services.
+Air ambulance coverage can come in handy if you're injured while you're traveling, or if you need care due to an emergency or a condition that requires specialized treatment that's not available at your local hospital or health care center.
+Air transport may be used during an emergency or to obtain certain services.

 What Is an Air Ambulance?

 An air ambulance is also known as a "medical air transport."
 It's any form of aircraft equipped with supplies, equipment, and qualified medical professionals that will provide mobile care during transport.

 An air ambulance transports patients to facilities when other transportation won't provide them with the needed care en route.

 Air transport may be by helicopter or by airplane.
 Its mission is to ensure the best care during transport to a medical center that can best deal with your condition, injury, or illness.
 Air ambulances are used when time is of the essence.
 It is helpful if you're injured during a trip and would like to receive care near your home, if you must go to a distant facility for specialized treatment, or if you have to be transported to a rehabilitation center for specialized care.
 It can get you help fast if being transported by ground is impossible or will provide a risk to your health.

 The air ambulance may take you to the nearest facility, depending on your health coverage, or it may take you all the way home if your contract provides for a higher level of coverage.
 That is where fully understanding the coverage you've purchased becomes essential.
 Think about the kinds of activities or places you will travel to.

 How Much Does It Cost?

 According to the Health Care Cost Institute, air transport costs increased by 144% for helicopters from 2008 through 2017, the time of the last comprehensive study.
 The average cost was $27,894 in 2017, which increased by 166% for planes, to $41,674 in the same year.